-4.7.
+4.6.
 Special Parameters for Limits, Sorting, and Pagination

-An annotated, parameter-based, or method name query method may have special parameters of type Limit, Order, Sort, or PageRequest if the method return type indicates that the method may return multiple entities, that is, if the return type is:
+An annotated, parameter-based, or Query by Method Name query method may have special parameters of type Limit, Order, Sort, or PageRequest if the method return type indicates that the method may return multiple entities, that is, if the return type is:

-- an array type,
+- · an array type,

 - List or Stream, or

 - Page or CursoredPage.